ConnectingEurope/Context-Broker-Data-Visualisation/doc/user/index.md

 #### Layers

-This option, is available by clicking the button “Layers”, shown in illustration 35.
-It is based on being able to hide attributes by unchecking any of the information that was previously added in the CB’s initial configuration.
-If the user wants to hide any of the entities or attributes that were included before, it will be possible to modify this configuration from this interface by clicking on the checkbox next to the desired variable.
+This option, is available by clicking the button **Layers**, shown in illustration 35.
+It function is to hide (or show) types of sensors by unchecking any of the information that was previously added in the context Brokers’s initial configuration.
+If the user wants to hide any of the types of sensors in the map, it will be possible to modify this configuration from this interface by clicking on the checkbox next to the desired variable.

 ![MapLayersPanel](../img/MapLayersPanel.png)
 >*Illustration 36.
 Selecting entities and attributes.*

+**This configuration is not stored**, so it will be discarded after closing the enabler.

 [Top](#user-manual)

 #### Filters

+In order to add a new condition to any of the attributes of the current sensors the user has to press the button **Filters** shown in the illustration 35.
+It appears at the top right part of the map.

+As an example os usage, the user would like to visualize only the parking sensors which free slots are greater than 50.

 ![MapFiltersPanel](../img/MapFiltersPanel.png)
 >*Illustration 37.
 Adding a condition.*

 ![MapFiltersAdded](../img/MapFiltersAdded.png)
 >*Illustration 38.
 After the Condition is Added.*

-In order to add a new condition to any of the attributes the user has to press the button “Filters” shown in the illustration 35.
-It appears at the top right part of the map.

 The user will have to select box by hierarchy, meaning first the category has to be selected, after that the entity and so on.
 After selecting the desired attribute, depending on the type of it, text or numerical, a different type of filter will appear and the user will be able to add the desired condition.